 A disability benefits lawyer can assess the details of a policy to determine the full extent of your rights and responsibilities.
 He or she can explain clearly the parameters of a policy to ensure you understand your options.
 This may prevent you from overlooking owed benefits.
 It also may prevent you from inadvertently harming a claim.

-2. Your lawyer…can help you build evidence for your claim.
+2. Your lawyer may be able to help you build evidence for your claim

 A successful long-term disability insurance claim must prove the existence of a disabling condition.
 In fact, a lack of necessary evidence is one of the key factors in the denial of long-term disability benefits.